ThingLabsIo/ThingLabsIo.github.io/pages/AzureTour001.md

 5. Name the app "VoodooSpark"
 6. Copy all of the code from the VoodooSpark GitHub page to your new app (be sure to replace any code in the new app).
 7. Click on the _Devices_ icon in the lower-left toolbar (it looks like a targeting sight).
-8. Find your new Photon (there will likely be a device with no name/alias with the text 'No TItle (click to edit)' - that is your new Photon - feel free to give it a friendly name at this time).
+8. Find your new Photon (there will likely be a device with no name/alias with the text 'No Title (click to edit)' - that is your new Photon - feel free to give it a friendly name at this time).
 9. Click on the gray star that appears next to the Photon when you hover over it to turn it yellow (doing this selects this device as the target for a firmware flash).
 10. Click on the verify icon in the upper-left toolbar (it looks like a checkmark).
 In the lower-left corner of the IDE you will see the verification status.
 11. After the app is verified, click the flash firmware icon in the upper-left toolbar (it looks like a lightening bolt) to flash your Photon with the VoodooSpark firmware.